-Cash held as an agent where the Corporation has neither an administrative or financial direct involvement is recorded as a Pass-Through Liability included on the Statements of Financial Position and amounted to \$30,157 and \$14,038 at September 30, 2016 and 2015, respectively.
+Cash held as an agent where the Corporation has neither an administrative or financial direct involvement is recorded as a Pass-Through Liability included on the Statements of Financial Position and amounted to \$33,600 and \$30,157 at September 30, 2017 and 2016, respectively.

-As required by their underlying grant agreements, the Corporation maintains separate bank accounts related to its NFMC and Project Reinvest programs.
+As required by their underlying grant agreements, the Corporation maintains a separate bank account related to its Project Reinvest programs.